mriffaud/Medical-Appointment-No-Shows/README.md

 * PatientId: patient unique ID
 * AppointmentID: appointment unique ID
 * Gender: Male or Female
-* DataMarcacaoConsulta: the day of the actuall appointment, when they have to visit the doctor.
+* ScheduledDay: the day someone called or registered the appointment, this is before appointment of course
-* DataAgendamento: the day someone called or registered the appointment, this is before appointment of course.
+* AppointmentDay: the day of the actual appointment, when they have to visit the doctor
 * Age: How old is the patient
 * Neighbourhood: where the appointment takes place
 * Scholarship: True of False